lite-xl/lite-xl-plugin-manager/README.md

 # Lite XL Plugin Manager

-A standalone binary that provides an easy way of installing, and uninstalling plugins from lite-xl, as well as different version fo lite-xl.
+A standalone binary that provides an easy way of installing, and uninstalling plugins from lite-xl, as well as different version of lite-xl.

 Can be used by a package manager plugin that works from inside the editor and calls this binary.